Words by Klaus Pehl and Reimer von Essen

 The opera begins in September 1884.
 Treemonisha, being eighteen years old, now starts upon her career as a teacher and leader.

 As his colleagues Joplin took part in ragtime contests at the world exhibitions in St. Louis 1904 and Chicago 1906.
 But he had further reaching ambitions than the most of them, probably in connection with his profound knowledge of european music.
 These ambitions were not easy to sell.
 1906 he wrote a ragtime ballett.
 John Stark after a long time of hesitation only published a shortened version.
-An opera "A Guest Of Honour" was lost.
+An opera (probably more a Ragtime Revue) "A Guest Of Honour" was lost.
 1909 Joplin went to New York, mainly to bring his second opera on stage.
 In vain: no producer was ready to try.
 A serious opera composed by an African-American with a story the message of which was apparently directed to his folks was not welcome at the new stages.
 Inspite of his frustration before his death in 1917 he predicted that in fifty years time he would get the well deserved recognition.
-1974 at the grand opera in Houston - the ragtime revival reached its summit - the first and more or less the only performance of "Treemonisha" on a stage took place.
-The opera consists beside well worked out arias an recitativos some of the prettiest and most dancable rags by Scott Joplin.
+1974 at the grand opera in Houston - the ragtime revival reached its summit - the first performance of "Treemonisha" on a stage took place.
+In USA some further performances should follow in the following decades.
+In the meantime the opera is known all,over the world (e.g. Paris and Gießen, Germany, where the musicians of the "Ragtime Society Frankfurt)" could experience "Treemonisha").
+The opera consists beside well worked out arias as recitativos some of the prettiest and most dancable rags by Scott Joplin.